interlockledger/io.interlockledger.jsondocument/README.md

 ### Does this this library use external dependencies?

-No. It is supposed to use only Java 8 core classes and nothing more.
+Yes.
+It uses Java 8 core classes and:
+- com.fasterxml.jackson.core.jackson-databind
+- org.bouncycastle.bcpkix-jdk15on
+- io.interlockledger.tags

 ### What is the minimum Java version required to run this library?